typesAreSpaces/starter-hugo-academic/content/posts/first_post.md

 +++
-title = "My first post: how to make posts (and academic websites) with hugo + emacs" author = ["Jose Abel Castellanos Joo"] date = 2022-07-23 draft = false
+title = "My first post: how to make posts (and academic websites) with hugo + emacs" author = ["Jose Abel Castellanos Joo"] date = 2022-08-13 draft = false
 +++

-While building this website, I thought it would be convenient (at least for me) to document the process.
+While building this website, I thought it would be convenient to take some notes of the process.
 Most of this material is taken from [this post](http://www.statslab.cam.ac.uk/~qz280/post/migrating/).
-In fact, I was able to accomplish the resulting website thanks to it, but I believe there are a couple of things the author forgot to mention which could have been more useful.
-I hope this note helps others to find it useful as well as me.
+I was able to accomplish the resulting website thanks to it, but I believe there are a couple of things the author forgot to mention or simply the [academic theme](https://academic-demo.netlify.app) has updated which are not mentioned in the original post.
+I hope this note helps others building their website using the [Hugo Academic theme](https://academic-demo.netlify.app).

 ## Tools {#tools}